1. Types and Size of Welding Current

 301-500 | 13-16 | 9-12 | 16-19 | 8-15 |

-The selection of welding speed is mainly determined by the thickness of the workpiece and coordinated with the welding current, preheating temperature, etc. to ensure the required depth and width of fusion.
+The selection of welding speed is primarily governed by the workpiece thickness and must be carefully coordinated with other critical parameters such as welding current, preheating temperature, and electrode type.
+This synergy ensures the achievement of required fusion depth and width, ultimately determining weld quality and strength.

 The farther the distance, the worse the gas protection effect.
 However, if the distance is too close, it can affect the welder’s line of sight and easily cause the tungsten electrode to contact the weld pool, resulting in tungsten inclusion.